 What is DNS?

 DNS · The Necessary Teacher Training College provides non-traditional teacher education and offers a 4-year international bachelor in pedagogy in close cooperation with One World University, Mozambique.

 What does “DNS” mean?

-DNS is private international teacher training college based in Denmark.
+DNS is a private international teacher training college based in Denmark.
 “DNS” is an abbreviation of “Det Nødvendige Seminarium” which is Danish for “The Necessary Teacher Training College”.
 The name is ambitious, and reflects the necessity of training progressive teachers who can respond to the challenges of our time.
 It was relevant when the college was founded in 1972, and it is still relevant today.

 Bachelor of Pedagogy

 DNS offers a four-year teacher training programme in cooperation with ISET One World, in Mozambique, leading to what corresponds to a Bachelor’s degree in Pedagogy (aka Bachelor degree in Pedagogical Science)

 ISET One World is recognised by the Ministry of Education of Mozambique under Instituto Superior de Educação e Tecnologia – ISET One World in Changalane, Mozambique (decree of the Council of Ministers of Mozambique no. 33/2005 of the 25th of August 2005).

 DNS’s home base is in Tvind in Denmark